leon4rd/test/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.